mwinb/VaporTs/README.md

 ## Validate

 In order to use Validate an instance of a class that uses one of the Validation Decorators is needed.
 Handles all validation failures with the HttpError class.
 See the DocTsValidator Class description below.

+- `@Validate` does not alter the original class method.

 ### Parameters: